Home > Alstroemeria cultivation

-We have grown Alstroemeria for many years for both cut flowers and garden plants.
+We have grown Alstroemeria for many years, both cut flowers and garden plants.
 As a rule, they are easy to grow and flower all summer, here are a few tips to allow you to get the best from them.

 Choosing which ones to buy can be difficult, are you looking for a tall growing variety, suitable for both borders and cutting, or maybe a dwarf one for a pot on your patio, we cater for both: